nanoporetech/pipeline-structural-variation/README.md

 $ tar xvzf pipeline-structural-variation.tar.gz
 # Change to directory
 $ cd pipeline-structural-variation-*
-# To test if the installation was successful
+# To install all remaining dependencies and test if the installation was successful run
 $ snakemake --use-conda -p all
 ```